twilio-labs/paste/.changeset/stupid-feet-press.md

 '@twilio-paste/core': patch
 ---

-[Chat Message] hug the width of the ChatMessage to the width of the message
+[Chat Message] hug the width of the ChatBubble to the width of the message